saritab07/BikeSharingAssignment/README.md

-# Project Name
-> Multiple linear regression model for the prediction of demand for shared bikes
+# Multiple linear regression model for the prediction of demand for shared bikes

 ## Table of Contents